lgautier/odsc-pdaibp-slides/README.md

 ### Starting

-The following two-step should be all that is needed:
+The following two-step process should be all that is needed:

 1. Open a terminal and run: